fangjunhan/fangjunhan.github.io/index.md

 ## Publications and Working Papers

 *  **Fang, J.** and Yi, G.Y.
 (2021).
-Matrix-Variate Logistic Regression with Measurement Error. _Biometrika_, 108.1 (2021): 83-97.
+Matrix-Variate Logistic Regression with Measurement Error. _Biometrika_, 108.(1), 83-97.
 *  **Fang, J.** and Yi, G.Y.
 (2021).
 Imputation and Likelihood Methods for Matrix-Variate Logistic Regression with Response Misclassification. _The Canadian Journal of Statistics_, 2021.
  * **Fang, J.** and Yi, G.Y.
-(2021).
-Regularized Matrix-Variate Regression with Misclassification in Binary Response. _The Journal of Statistical Planning and Inference_, 2021.
+(2022).
+Regularized Matrix-Variate Regression with Misclassification in Binary Response. _The Journal of Statistical Planning and Inference_, 49(4), 1298-1316.
 *  Thompson, M. E., Sedransk J., **Fang, J.** and Yi, G.Y.
-(2021+).
+(2022).
 A Bayesian pairwise composite likelihood with survey data. _Survey Methodology_.
-Accepted.
+48(1), 73-93.
 *  **Fang, J.** and Yi, G.Y.
 Bayesian Approach for Matrix-Variate Logistic Regression with/without Response Misclassification and Structural Measurement Error.
-(2021+).
+(2022+).
 Submitted for Publication.
-*  **Fang, J.** , Spiegelman, D., Buchanan, A.,  Forastiere L. (2021+).
+*  **Fang, J.** , Spiegelman, D., Buchanan, A.,  Forastiere L. (2022+).
 Design of network-based studies to estimate individual and spillover effects and identify key influencer.
 To be submitted for publication shortly.
-*  He, W., Yi, G.Y., and **Fang, J.** (2021+).
+*  He, W., Yi, G.Y., and **Fang, J.** (2022+).
 Prediction with Response Error, with an Application to the Prostate Cancer Imaging Study.
 To be submitted for publication shortly.